pablomilanese/car-classification/README.md

 <img width="815" alt="Screen Shot 2022-10-12 at 9 20 29 PM" src="https://user-images.githubusercontent.com/105120795/195483822-dc1c8159-a732-4ddc-89e1-f44fe288e2ac.png">

+> Front and back look at the 3D scatter plot

 The 3D plot illustrates:<br>
 * the four clusters as well as car size within each cluster.<br>
 * Sizes include compact, midsize and large.